Zzemar/Zzemar/README.md

 ## 🚀 Currently Working On
 - **Mod Downloader App for ETS2** (WPF + Node.js API)
 - **Automation Tools & Custom Discord Bots**
+- **Jana App that lets you easily customize and manage commands for your DIY button box and indicator stalk or whatever you need**

 ## 💻 Languages & Tools
 - **Languages:** C#, JavaScript, SQL